xenothanhojem/SynrgiseTypingTestScorm/README.md

      - **For Mac:**
        - Mac systems typically come with Python pre-installed.
        - Open Terminal and navigate to the folder containing the SCORM package.
-       - Run the command: `python -m SimpleHTTPServer`.
+       - Run the command: `python3 -m http.server`.
    - Once the server is running, open your web browser and navigate to `http://localhost:8000` to access the `index.html` file.

 4. **Zip the Contents:**